digital-asset/daml/docs/source/tools/assistant.rst

 - ``sdk-version``: the SDK version that this project uses.

    The assistant automatically downloads and installs this version if needed (see the ``auto-install`` setting in the global config).
 We recommend keeping this up to date with the latest stable release of the SDK.
-   It is possible to override the version without modifying the ``daml.yaml`` file by setting the ``Daml_SDK_VERSION`` environment variable.
+   It is possible to override the version without modifying the ``daml.yaml`` file by setting the ``DAML_SDK_VERSION`` environment variable.
 This is mainly useful when you are working with an external project that you want to build with a specific version.

    The assistant will warn you when it is time to update this setting (see the ``update-check`` setting in the global config  to control how often it checks, or to disable this check entirely).